Last updated Aug. 24, 2017.

 Now it’s time to pay utilities.

-How much will utilities in L.A. cost?
+How much will utilities and electric in L.A. cost?

 Utilities can be a big budget-breaker for any family, with energy cost accounting for up to 22% of Americans’ after-tax income.
 Compared to Ohio, the cost of utilities in California is actually reasonable.